SystemsApproach/private5g/ran.rst

 only local visibility, but they have global consequences.
 The SDN approach is to collect the available input data centrally, make a globally optimal decision, and then push the respective control parameters back to the base stations for execution.
-Realizing this value in the RAN is still a work-in-progress, but products that take this approach are emerging.
-Evidence using an analogous approach to optimize wide-area networks over many years is compelling.
+Evidence using an analogous approach to optimize wide-area networks over many years (see for example B4) is compelling.

-Another useful characterization of xApps is based on the current practice of controlling the mobile link at two different levels.
-At a fine-grain level, per-node and per-link control is conducted using Radio Resource Management (RRM) functions that are distributed across the individual base stations.
-RRM functions include scheduling, handover control, link and carrier aggregation control, bearer control, and access control.
-At a coarse-grain level, regional mobile network optimization and configuration is conducted using *Self-Organizing Network (SON)* functions.
-These functions oversee neighbor lists, manage load balancing, optimize coverage and capacity, aim for network-wide interference mitigation, centrally configure parameters, and so on.
-As a consequence of these two levels of control, it is not uncommon to see reference to *RRM Applications* and *SON Applications*, respectively, in O-RAN documents for SD-RAN.
-(The Interference Managment xApp in :numref:`Figure %s
-<fig-ran-controller>` is an example of a SON Application, while the
-other three are RRM Applications.)

 .. _reading_b4:
 .. admonition:: Further Reading